KabirKoratkar/Waypoint/README.md

 - Weekly goals with progress bars
 - Deadline countdowns
 - Quick links to other sections

+### Calendar View
+- Monthly grid showing all deadlines, essays, and tasks
+- Color-coded events (red for deadlines, blue for essays, purple for tasks)
+- Filter by college or event type
+- Navigate between months with arrow buttons
+- Click events to view full details in modal
+- Responsive design for mobile and desktop

 ### Essay Workspace
 - Sidebar navigation for all essays